 A break from caffeine

-If you’re trying to limit your caffeine intake, then rooibos tea is an excellent alternative to teas such as black tea or green tea (and if you think you’re ready to let go of coffee, then it’s an excellent substitute for that too).
+If you’re trying to limit your caffeine intake, then rooibos tea is an excellent alternative to caffeinated teas.
 Why?
 Besides being proudly South African (because you need to know again!), rooibos is also naturally caffeine-free.
 No joke.

 Could improve bone health

-While there are still more studies needed on how significant the bone health benefits of rooibos tea are, there have been a number of studies that have found this link.
+There have been a number of studies that have found this link, but more research is necessary.
 One study found that rooibos might stimulate the cells involved in bone density and growth.

 READ MORE: Can Rooibos Tea Really Help You Lose Weight?